The Luddites were actually right: a story about wool.

 topics: History, Philosophy, Technology, Product

 Many people don't know this, but the Luddites were right.
 I studied Art History and I got to shadow curators at various museums, and one time it was a curator that specialized in textiles from the Middle Ages.
+I was able to feel wool scarves made in Europe from the Middle Ages.
+They were incredible: light, soft and thinner than any wool I had ever encountered before.

 One of the claims of the Luddites is that quality would go down, because their craft took half a lifetime to master (it was passed down from parent to child.)